 7.5.2 Pre-conditions

-Map provider A is a third-party service provider which can render and virtualize detected/tracked surrounding environmental objects within its application, offer real-time 3D virtualization of objects (e.g. via 3D glasses), and display alerts for object-related warnings and information.
+Map Provider A is a third-party service provider which can render and virtualize detected/tracked surrounding environmental objects within its application, offer real-time 3D virtualization of objects (e.g. via 3D glasses), and display alerts for object-related warnings and information.
 Examples of alerts include "a car is approaching from the left street corner in 3 seconds".

-Good partnership and cooperation are established between Map provider A and Mobile operator B in City C. Requested by Map provider A for sensing service, suitable sensing transmitter and/or sensing receiver deployed in City #C are selected by Mobile Operator B to constantly sense environment objects of City #C including building and vehicle.
+Good partnership and cooperation are established between Map Provider A and Mobile Operator B in City C. Requested by Map Provider A for sensing service, suitable sensing transmitter and/or sensing receiver deployed in City #C are selected by Mobile Operator B to constantly sense environment objects of City #C including building and vehicle.
 The sensing signal emitted from sensing transmitter arrives at an environment object whose micro-objects will reflect/diffract the signal to be detected by selected sensing receivers.

 NOTE: For the ease of elaboration, base station or UE is acting as sensing transmitter and/or sensing receiver.
 Other sensing modes are not excluded and can be useful for environmental object reconstruction.

-Charlie is a subscriber of Mobile operator B, and also a subscriber of Map provider A for real-time 3D virtualisation of his surrounding objects.
+Charlie is a subscriber of Mobile Operator B and also a subscriber of Map Provider A for real-time 3D virtualisation of his surrounding objects.
 Charlie would like to navigate unfamiliar city streets while wearing 3D glasses, which display surrounding objects in real-time, for his interest and safety.

 7.5.3 Service Flows